simonmichael/hledger/hledger/hledger.m4.md

 ## Conversion entries in detail

 Once more, in still more detail.
-Essentially there are four ways to record a conversion transaction in hledger.
+Essentially there are four ways to record a conversion transaction in hledger:
-Here they are, with pros and cons:

 ### Conversion with implicit cost